 Choose a program

 Radiation therapy involves treating disease with penetrating beams of high-energy radiation.
-For example, radiation therapy is used to treat cancer, either alone or in conjunction with surgery and/or chemotherapy.
+For example, radiation therapy is used to treat cancer, either alone or in conjunction with surgery and chemotherapy.

 Radiation therapists have continual contact with patients for the course of their treatment, educating them about treatment and simulation procedures and potential radiation side effects.